 - Begin sanding with a medium grade paper.
 Sand with the grain, in long strokes.
 Avoid sanding against the grain as this will cause sanding blemishes.
 Clear sanding dust between steps.

-- Remove hardware or excess glue on project before sanding
+- Remove hardware or excess glue from the project before sanding.

 - A sandpaper block is useful for flat surfaces.